Peach and Beet Salad Recipe with Thyme Vinaigrette

 The reason some people think beets taste like dirt is due to a compound called geosmin.
 It’s what gives freshly plowed earth its distinctive aroma.
 It’s also found in lettuce, mushrooms, spinach, and even catfish.

 Beets can be roasted, boiled, or microwaved.
 I usually wrap my beets in foil and roast until they’re soft, but this time, I placed my beets in a microwave-safe bowl, then added a couple of inches of water.
-I covered to bowl with plastic wrap and microwaved for 20 minutes.
+I covered the bowl with plastic wrap and microwaved for 20 minutes.
 It was SO easy!
 Cool, peel, then cut into cubes and they’re ready to go.

 There are many nutrients in beets, plus they are low in calories and high in fiber.
 Beets contain Vitamin C, Folate, B6, Iron, Potassium, and Magnesium.